common-workflow-language/common-workflow-language/specification/tool-description.md

 ["example", "-p44", "--list", "a,b,c", "/foo/bar.txt"]
 ```

-Note that parameters are sorted based on the order field.
-Here, `{"order: 2"}`
+Note that parameters are sorted based on the order field, with lower sort
-in the "input1" adapter causes it to be sorted after "param1" and "param2"
+orders preceeding higher sort orders.
+Here, `{"order: 2"}` in the "input1"
-`{"order: 1"}`.
-Where parameters have the same sort order weight, command line
+adapter causes it to be sorted after "param1" and "param2" `{"order: 1"}`.
-parameters in the "args" field sort before input schema adapters, in the order
+Where parameters have the same sort order weight, command line parameters in
-that they are declared in "args".
-Where input schema adapters have the same
+the "args" field sort before input schema adapters, in the order that they are
-sort order weight, they are sorted based on the lexical ordering of the field
+declared in "args".
+Where input schema adapters have the same sort order
-name.
+weight, they are sorted based on the lexical ordering of the field name.

 ## Tool requirements